 Why in Utrecht

-- Follow a multidisciplinary programme that integrates different levels of biological organisation from genes to ecosystems.
+- We offer a multidisciplinary programme that integrates different levels of biological organisation, i.e. from genes to ecosystems.

-- As part of the Graduate School of Life Sciences (GSLS) you get an interdisciplinary approach.
-The GSLS brings together the research expertise and facilities of the faculties of Science, Medicine and Veterinary Medicine, in cooperation with UMC Utrecht.
+- This Master's is part of the Graduate School of Life Sciences (GSLS).
+The GSLS brings together the research expertise and facilities of the faculties of Science, Medicine and Veterinary Medicine, in cooperation with UMC Utrecht - offering you an interdisciplinary approach.

 - Biosciences (MSc)